This "Auk" Images Page Last Updated: Monday April 08, 2013 - 23:08:27 CDT

 [Length 17.5 in.
 Wingspan 26 in.]

 Common Murres occur along the northern coasts of North America, Europe, and the Pacific coast of Asia south to Japan.
 In North America they breed on rocky islands and headlands in western Alaska and eastern and western Canada.
 The Common Murre and Thick-billed Murre are almost identical in plumage.
 The Thick-billed Murre has a slightly thicker bill (hence the name "Thick-billed") with a white stripe.
 Both are distinguished from their cousins, the Puffins, by their basic "black above and white below" pattern WITHOUT any facial pattern.
-This one was photographed at the nesting cliffs of St. Paul Island in the Pribilof Islands, Alaska.
+This one was photographed at the nesting cliffs of St. Paul Island in the Pribilof Islands, Alaska, USA.
 Photo taken with a 300mm f4.5 Nikkor ED lens on Ektachrome 200 film pushed to 400.
 (Date: June 1989)

 (use image name "murrc" for inquiries)